 About Me

-I am Xinyu Chen (陈新宇), a Postdoctoral Associate at MIT, working with Prof. Jinhua Zhao on data-driven machine learning challenges in computational engineering.
+I am Xinyu Chen (陈新宇), a Postdoctoral Associate at MIT, working with Prof. Jinhua Zhao on data-driven machine learning in computational engineering.
 I am currently involved in the Mens, Manus, and Machina (M3S) and Department of Energy (DOE) projects.
 My research focuses on developing theoretical and interpretable machine learning methods for modeling spatiotemporal data and computational social science data.
-The model development from a machine learning perspective can be summarized as tensor decomposition for machine learning (Tensor4ML) and optimization for interpretable machine learning (Opt4ML).
+The model development from a machine learning perspective can be summarized as tensor computations for machine learning (Tensor4ML) and optimization for interpretable machine learning (Opt4ML).
 In practice, the spatiotemporal datasets are often multidimensional tensors, including human mobility, trajectory data, traffic flow, fluid flow, climate/weather variable data, energy consumption, and international trade data.
-My work addresses key scientific problems in computational engineering such as:
+Our work addresses key scientific problems in computational engineering such as:

 -